Stewart's Castle: Restoration and final years

 Stewart began a restoration of the house, including repainting and redecorating the interior, repainting the exterior, and repairing holes in the walls.
 Annie and her youngest daughter returned from an overseas trip with new furnishings.
 The family leased a house on Vermont Avenue until restorations were completed in late 1894.
 Upon completion of the renovations, Stewart's Castle returned to its role as a center of Washington, D.C. society.

 The family continued living in the house until September 1899 when it was sold to wealthy Montana Senator William A. Clark for an estimated $145,000.
 Stewart purchased a new property at 1800 F Street NW.
-A few years after moving out of the house, in May of 1904, Stewart sold many of its furnishings at auction in Washington D.C at C.G.
-Sloan & Company.
+A few years after moving out of the house, in May of 1904, Stewart sold many of its furnishings at a G.C.
+Sloan & Company auction.
 This resulted in a widely publicized argument between him and his daughters.
 They claimed Stewart was heartless and cruel for selling the belongings of their mother, who had died in 1902.
 Stewart said his daughters had already taken all of the items they wanted, but were upset because he had recently remarried against their wishes.
 He also told his daughters "I need the money."

 Initial plans for the Stewart Castle site were for a large apartment building or a twelve-story hotel to be erected on the lot.
 Still, Clark chose instead to build a large neoclassical residence.
 Clark became embroiled in a scandal when it was discovered he had bribed members of the Montana Legislature in return for their votes.
 The U.S. Senate refused to seat him, and Clark moved to New York.
 He never lived in Stewart's Castle but would occasionally allow charity functions to be held there.
 Clark was re-elected to the Senate in 1901, and Stewart's Castle was razed that year.
 He lived next door at 1915 Massachusetts Avenue NW (now demolished).
 He never built a residence in the city, instead focusing on building a Fifth Avenue mansion in New York.